Oxsomi/core3/docs/OxC3_tool.md

 When dynamically linked, `-graphics-api X` can be used to show only the devices for a certain api, for example `vulkan` or `d3d12`.
 It can also be combined for example `vulkan,d3d12` or `all`. `native` can also be used to specify the one that's native on the current system (Windows = d3d12, otherwise vulkan).

+## Audio

+### List devices

+`OxC3 audio devices` will list the devices and their capabilities.

+### Convert

+`OxC3 audio convert -format WAV -input test.wav -output test.wav -bits 16 -split average` can for example be used to convert a IEEE754 float wav file to a 16 bit PCM wav file and convert it from stereo to mono by averaging the two audio channels.
+This mode is only if the source doesn't make much use of the two different channels and to for example allow spatial audio to work on it.

+`-input` can specify a folder; in which case it fetches all *.wav files and outputs them into the folder at `-output`.
+If it's a file then the output should be a file location too.

+`-format` determines the output format, the input format is auto detected from the file contents.
+It is not detected by file extension to allow writing it to a bin file or some other extension (though you are advised to use the standard file format extension such as .wav for wav files).
+Currently only `WAV` is supported.

+`-split` can use `left/right/average`, to output either the left/right or average of the two channels.
+If used on a mono source, it will give a warning but will be effectively a no-op.
+Not specifying this will leave the channels unchanged.

+`-bits` has to be 8, 16, 24, 32 or 64.
+Where 32 and 64 specify an IEEE754 float, while 8-24 specify PCM.
+As long as the output format supports this.
+This bit count always has to be less than or equal to the input bit count, because it can't magically generate data that doesn't exist, but it can truncate it.
+To avoid this from erroring, the user could specify multiple and it will fallback to the first bit count it is compatible with: `16,8` would specify "try to truncate to 16 bit, but try 8 bit if it's an 8 bit source".
+A more advanced one could be `32,16,8` which means a double/float turns into a 32-bit float and PCM turns into 16 or 8 bit (rather than 24-bit).

+`-bits` or `-split` has to be specified unless the format is a different type than the input.

 ## File inspect

 Two operations constitute as file inspection: `file header` and `file data`.